sergej87342-a11y/WebMCP-Challenge-2026/DEVPOST_SUBMISSION.md

 # Devpost Submission Draft — WebMCP Salon Booking Demo

-> This is an English draft for the submission form.
-The live deployment is verified; only the marked Demo Video `TBD` remains to be replaced after recording.
+> This is the verified English draft for the submission form.
+The live deployment, public source repository, and public demo video are ready.

 ## Project name